-In general, adverse reactions occur within the first week after Botox injection and, although they are generally transient, can last for several months or longer.
-An allergic reaction to Botox injections is possible, although it is not very common.
-Possible side effects of Botox include pain at the injection site, infection, swelling, swelling, redness, bleeding, and bruising.
-Some of these symptoms may indicate an allergic reaction; other allergy symptoms include itching, wheezing, asthma, rash, red hives, dizziness, and fainting.
+In general, adverse reactions to Botox injections occur within the first week after the procedure and can last for several months or longer.
+Although not very common, an allergic reaction is possible.
+Possible side effects of Botox include pain at the injection site, infection, swelling, redness, bleeding, and bruising.
+These symptoms may indicate an allergic reaction; other allergy symptoms include itching, wheezing, asthma, rash, red hives, dizziness, and fainting.

-You should always go to an experienced, board-certified dermatologist or surgeon for any medical procedure, and cosmetic or therapeutic Botox is no exception.
-Next, you will learn exactly what you can expect and how to best take care of yourself after the procedure to enjoy the full effects of your Botox experience.
-And of course, if you still have questions about Botox injections, including reactions and concerns, contact your doctor.
+Additionally, Botox may spread slightly beyond the intended injection site and affect surrounding tissues.
+It is important to always go to an experienced, board-certified dermatologist or surgeon for any medical procedure, including cosmetic or therapeutic Botox injections.
+After the procedure, it is important to take care of yourself to enjoy the full effects of your Botox experience.
+If you still have questions about Botox injections, including reactions and concerns, contact your doctor.